-Even were the grievance timely filed, Grievant did not demonstrate that he was entitled to a higher salary.
 Grievant has the burden of proving his grievance by a preponderance of the evidence.
 Howell v.
 W. Va.
 Dep't of Health & Human Res., Docket No. 89-DHS-72 (Nov.

 29, 1990).
 See also Holly v.
 Logan County Bd. of Educ., Docket No. 96-23-174 (Apr.
 30, 1997); Hanshaw v.
 McDowell County Bd. of Educ., Docket No. 33-88-130 (Aug.
 19, 1988).
 "The preponderance standard generally requires proof that a reasonable person would accept as sufficient that a contested fact is more likely true than not."
 Leichliter v.
 W. Va.
 Dep't of Health & Human Res., Docket No. 92-HHR-486 (May 17, 1993).

+Grievant argued he should have received a starting salary of 20% above the entry level for the position he accepted, because the language in the posting stated he would receive credit for his co-op work, he had made clear he would accept no less than 20% above entry level, and Mr. Hicks had intended that his starting salary be 20% above entry level.
 Grievant pointed to no law, rule, regulation, policy or practice which required Respondent to provide him with a starting salary of 20% above entry level.
 To the contrary, it is clear that Respondent was required to pay Grievant at the entry level of the pay grade to which his classification was assigned, and anything above that level was within the agency's discretion to recommend for approval by the Division of Personnel and the Governor's Office.
+The posting clearly states that the 20% above entry level may be approved.
 Respondent chose not to recommend more than 10% above entry level.
 An agency's decision not to recommend a discretionary pay increase generally is not grievable.
 Lucas v.
 Dep't of Health and Human Res., Docket No. 07-HHR-141 (May 14, 2008).
+The undersigned has no authority in this case to require Respondent to exercise its discretion to recommend that Grievant be paid a higher salary.